MobleyLab/chemper/docs/installation.rst

 Installation
 ------------

+When ``ChemPer`` is ready for more extensive beta testing, we will make it conda installable.

-Hopefully chemper will be conda installable in the near future, but for now the best option is to download or clone from `GitHub <https://github.com/Mobleylab/chemper/>`_ and then from inside the ``chemper`` directory install with the command:
+Currently, we are still in early development phases and the best option to use ``ChemPer`` is to download or clone from `GitHub <https://github.com/Mobleylab/chemper/>`_ and then from inside the ``ChemPer`` directory install with the command:

 .. code-block:: bash

-    pip install -e .
+    pip install .